mygithub23/aws-iac-basics/lab_files/terraform_lab/iac_aws_tf_basics_instructions.md

 ### 7. Commit and clean up

+For a walkthrough of this section, see the video **Terraform: Demo / Lab Walthrough Commit changes and cleanup**

 You've successfully deployed an EC2 instance, made a change, and now that everyone is happy, we need to stow our updates back to GitHub and clean everything up.